-Some of the new spectrum bands for 4G and even for 5G has not been allowed as for future proofing, which telecom companies need to plan ahead for the latest technologies and demand.
-This is also the reason that Nepali telecom companies bring new technologies some years late, like in the case of 4G as we were 5 years late due to the indecision of technology neutrality issue.
+Some of the new spectrum bands for 4G and even for 5G have not been allowed for future-proofing, which telecom companies need to plan ahead for the latest technologies and demand.
+This is also the reason that Nepali telecom companies bring new technologies some years late, like in the case of 4G as we were 5 years late due to the indecision of technology neutrality issues.

 Telecom companies keep on adding new cellular towers as per the demand of better coverage and capacity.
 While putting a telecom tower on a rooftop of a city area, they face a difficult time convincing people of the radiation issue and the imminent danger of the telecom tower.
 Due to several complaints, NTA also had to clarify for the no harmful effect of the radiation.

 READ ALSO: Telecom companies in Nepal.

 While development needs to have some destruction, unplanned road construction has a serious effect on the telecom companies existing infrastructure.
 Due to which, the telcos to invest more for the building of new infrastructure after the destruction.
 Similarly, the outage of telecom equipment will also affect the current network quality and access to people.